-Don't get intimidated by college admissions tests.
-Whether your test is next week or next year, you can boost your test taking confidence today by using the FREE test prep resources at www.lHaveaPlanlowa.gov!
+Admissions tests, or college entrance exams, are one of many criteria used by colleges and universities to make admissions decisions.
+Don't get intimidated by these tests.
+Whether your test is next week or next year, you can boost your test taking confidence today by using the FREE test prep resources at www.lHaveAPlanlowa.gov!

-I Have a Plan IowaTM Free Test Prep includes:
+I Have A Plan IowaTM Free Test Prep includes: